bueler/nla/index.md

 [<img src="assets/images/trefbau.jpg" height="250">](https://my.siam.org/Store/Product/viewproduct/?ProductId=42813031 "the textbook")

+* A very good free online textbook makes sense as a supplement: [Advanced Linear Algebra: Foundations to Frontiers](https://www.cs.utexas.edu/users/flame/laff/alaff/ALAFF.html).
+Each section has a short online video.

 * What are we studying?
 Check out these Wikipedia pages for the topics we will get to, in this approximate order:

     * [matrix-vector and matrix-matrix multiplication](https://en.wikipedia.org/wiki/Matrix_multiplication)